|HIS 102--Introduction to African-American Studies - WR|

 Black evaluations of the Afro-American resistance to legal and cultural racism from the Civil War to the black revolution of the 1960s and 1970s.
 A clarification of the impact of this constant struggle on the character of black Americans is the main theme.
 Three class hours.
 (SUNY-AH)

 A survey of Western civilization from the building of pyramids to the age of faith, chivalry, crusades and cathedrals.
-It will highlight our oriental heritage, Greece and Rome; Christianity, the Germanic invasions and medieval life with emphasis on the rise of the middle class and national states.
+It will explore the ancient Mediterranean region—Egypt, Mesopotamia, Persia, Greece, and Rome—and developments in this region and the rest of Europe up to 1300.
 Three class hours.
 (SUNY-WC)

-A survey of Western Civilization from the 1300's to 1815 focusing on the Italian Renaissance, the Reformation, the Counter Reformation, the Scientific Revolution, the Enlightenment, the Age of Revolution and the Napoleonic Era.
+A survey of Western Civilization from the 1300's to 1815 focusing on the Italian Renaissance, the Reformation, the Counter Reformation, the conquest and colonization of the Americas, European imperialism, the Scientific Revolution, the Enlightenment, the Age of Revolution and the Napoleonic Era.
 Three class hours.
 (SUNY-WC)

 A survey of the origin of the clash between the colonies and Great Britain, the framing of the Constitution, Jacksonian Democracy and its influence on the American character, the slavery issue, the growth of industry and territorial expansion.
 Three class hours.
 (SUNY-AH)